wsydney76/craft-properties-field/README.md

 * Only supports a limited set of field types
 * Does not support all possible field settings
-* Craft is not aware of sub-fields, so the whole field is marked as updated on changes, and a translation method can only be used for the whole field, not for sub-fields.
+* Craft is not aware of sub-fields, so the whole field is marked as updated on changes.
+* A translation method can only be used for the whole field, not for sub-fields.
 * No out-of-the-box validation for sub-fields, validation errors cannot be attached to a sub-field.
 * No fancy UI for extended sub-field settings.
 * Does not support conditional logic for sub-fields.
 * Eager loading of elements is not supported.
 * Does not support standard Craft queries for custom fields.
 * Does not support element-index columns.

+Regarding translations:

+* Supports `Copy value from other site` for the whole field.
+* Idea: if the field is translatable, making single sub-fields 'not translatable' could be achieved by syncing the values via hooking into save events.
+  See experimental event handler at the end of this doc.

 ## Templating